 While customers could visit the store every day to check the availability of product, most of these trips would be pointless while the product is still on the way.

 On the other hands, the store could send tons of emails (spam) to all customers each time it receives a new shipment.
-But this would upset other customers, that don't care about the new product.
+But this would upset other customers, that do not care about the new product.

 Thus, we have a conflict: either customer wastes resources on periodic checks or the store itself wastes resources notifying wrong customers.